genomicsITER/COVID-19/README.md

 <hr>
 <!-- ------------------ SECTION ------------------ -->

-> April 11, 2020 updates: new rapid PCR method to detect COVID-19; warning about the use on non-specific PCR primers and False Negatives.
+> April 11, 2020 updates: new rapid PCR method to detect COVID-19; warning about the use on non-specific PCR primers and False Negatives; more on the disinfection of respirators.

 > Use the "Home" button to move up between sections and the ToC.